OmneBonum/dsu/_posts/2021-12-12-Death-to-Campaigning.md

 a gnawing contradiction that undergirds the whole enterprise.
 The candidate must pledge to objectively serve the needs of the constituents.
-And yet, they may be entirely funded by a small subset of those constituents who have special needs and a glaringly obvious pathway to getting those needs met, whether they are good or bad for the rest of the constituency.
+And yet, they may be entirely funded by a small subset of those constituents who have special needs and a glaringly obvious pathway to getting those needs met--whether they are good or bad for the rest of the constituency.

 Let's face it, when it comes to the question, "Is my candidate basically a puppet?" we